American Myths - and the truths behind them Guide to fake email warnings Spam in 2004, and what you can do about it

 Computer programs issued as Freeware are often Copyrighted and thereby become Copyleft.
 The author's Copyright gives him the right to charge for use, and to licence, but he agrees not to charge.
 If he requires a license, and some do, it's free.
 The Freeware Hall of Fame specializes in this software.

 For a fuller discussion of Copyright, see Brad Templeton's "10 Big Myths of Copyright Explained."
-Brad is board chairman of the Electronic Frontier Foundation, and his page is as good as a quick read gets.
+Brad is board chairman of the Electronic Frontier Foundation, and his page is an excellent quick read.

 Trademark